 The following code examples demonstrate how to perform individual Amazon Pinpoint SMS and Voice API actions with AWS SDKs.
-These excerpts call the Amazon Pinpoint SMS and Voice API API
+Each example includes a link to GitHub, where you can find instructions for setting up and running the code.

 The following examples include only the most commonly used actions.
 For a complete list, see the Amazon Pinpoint SMS and Voice API API Reference.